 They Give Credit to the Right People

 Citing their sources makes sure that the reader can differentiate the student’s original thoughts from those of other researchers.
 Not only does this make sure that the sources they use receive proper credit for their work, it ensures that the student receives deserved recognition for their unique contributions to the topic.
-Whether the student is citing in MLA, APA, or any other style, citations serve as a natural way to place a student’s work in the broader context of the subject area, and serve as an easy way to gauge their commitment to the project.
+Whether the student is citing in MLA format, APA format, or any other style, citations serve as a natural way to place a student’s work in the broader context of the subject area, and serve as an easy way to gauge their commitment to the project.

 They Provide Hard Evidence of Ideas